Entry Requirements for Japan

 Medical insurance for Japan

-To avoid expensive bills, foreign visitors are advised to take out a travel insurance policy with comprehensive healthcare coverage before traveling to Japan.
+To avoid expensive bills, foreign visitors are advised to buy travel insurance with full healthcare coverage before traveling to Japan.

 In some cases, the clinic may accept proof of your coverage, and directly bill your insurer.
 Carry a copy of your insurance policy while you are traveling.